jzhoubu/MSBD-2018Fall/5002/A3/README.md

 # Overview
+> The part of image processing will take hours to be done.
+I provide all progress log in my notebook, in case you want to take a glance at notebook first.

+0. Glance data and evaluate the performance of pretrained `ResNet`.
+See `1103-GlanceData(NoNeedtoRun).ipynb`
-1. Use imagenet state-of-art model to embed images
+1. Use imagenet state-of-art model to embed images.
+See `1103-EmbedImages.ipynb` or `main.py`
-2. Find out the best value of K for cluster
+2. Find out the best value of K for cluster.
+See `1104-FindK.ipynb`
-3. Use different model and strategy to cluster
+3. Use Keamns to cluster.
+See `1104-Cluster.ipynb` or `main.py`

 ### 1. Embed Images
 > An implicit hypothesis in modern computer vision research[1] is that models that perform better on ImageNet necessarily perform better on other vision tasks.